jxcore/jxcore/docs/plain/jxcore-feature-multithreading.markdown

 With the second (the “tasks”) approach it’s all about adding jobs to the queue of the thread pool.
 Tasks start and finish, you can always add more tasks in the runtime.
 In this model you always have the main thread and the subthreads.
 You can also get notified, when all task are completed.
 See the API for reference.

-### Multithreading from the command line

-This topic is fully described here: [mt / mt-keep](jxcore-command-mt.markdown)

-### Multithreaded Javascript Tasks

 This topic is fully described here: [Tasks](jxcore-tasks.markdown)